 The only reason we here at Dynasty got involved with these insignificant, out of shape, old frauds in the first place was because we felt it was our responsibility to stand up as martial artists, expose these frauds for justice for the Kung Fu / martial arts community, and to raise awareness for the unaware people out there who didn't know the true ugly colours of these cult leaders.

 Meanwhile the likes of Dominick Izzo aren't "exposing" anyone to any kind of injustice, they're literally taking screenshots of people's conversations and fabricating cute little television dramas out of it for views.

 If you buy into these kinds of clickbait YouTube content, we feel sorry for you.

 Don't Let Evil Prevail

-If we left these frauds alone, they would only keep harming others and brainwashing the weak into their cult.
+If we left these frauds alone, they would only keep harming others and brainwashing the weak into their cults.

-But we will continue to fight the good fight and call these frauds out when we see them.
+But we at Dynasty will continue to fight the good fight and call these frauds out when we see them.

 Especially 0-0 fight record frauds with no evidence of their sparring rounds or live fights who run away from fights.

 Always do your own research.
 Don't just trust, but verify.